8 Best Juicer Blender Combos in 2024 – Reviews & Top Picks

-This model doesn’t have dedicated juicing features.
+The Hamilton Beach model doesn’t have dedicated juicing features.
 We found the five-button interface more difficult to use, with several functions attached to each button, and the machine as a whole is fairly loud and not particularly powerful.
 It is easy to take apart for cleaning, but the travel lid leaks.
-Hamilton Beach offers a lengthy three-year warranty.
+Hamilton Beach offers a lengthy 3-year warranty.

 8. Cuisinart Hurricane Juicer/Blender Combo